-Possible explanations for the high concentration measurement at BG1.8 may include insufficient shielding since deposition, resulting in Be enrichment of the deposit.
-Unlike other samples analysed here, the event bed associated with this sample was

-- 5 only ~0.5 m thick so burial (and therefore complete shielding) was unlikely to be instantaneous.
-Whilst a number of additional samples were taken from this exposure to try and produce depth-concentration profiles, their grain size was too fine for CRN $^{10}Be$ analysis.
-However, the maximum CRN- $^{10}Be$ enrichment at the site during burial is likely to only be ~1650 atoms g-1 based on local CRN production rates and sample depth, which is less than the measurement uncertainty.
-With respect to the two terrace deposits (DVDF and CDT4), high concentrations could also have been produced if the samples were overwhelmed - 10 by locally derived, high concentration hillslope sediment which was not well mixed.
-Samples with the largest CRN-Be concentration variability also seem to focus around 10-15 ka (Fig. 4), which may represent a period of post-glacial conditions where a combination of low CRN-Be concentration material (generated by glacial erosion) and high CRN-Be concentration sediment (due to lower precipitation rates and therefore slower erosion of non-glaciated landscapes) generated during the Last Glacial Maximum may have been mobilised as the ISM intensified during the early Holocene.
+Possible explanations for the high-concentration measurement at BG1.8 may include insufficient shielding since deposition, resulting in Be enrichment of the deposit.
+Unlike other samples analysed here, the event bed associated with this sample was only $\sim 0.5$ m thick so burial (and therefore complete shielding) was unlikely to be instantaneous.
+Whilst a number of additional samples were taken from this exposure to try and produce depth-concentration profiles, their grain size was too fine for Be analysis.
+However, the maximum Be enrichment at the site during burial is likely to only be $\sim 1650$ atoms g-1 based on local CRN production rates and sample depth, which is less than the measurement uncertainty.
+With respect to the two terrace deposits (DVDF and CDT4), high concentrations could also have been produced if the samples were overwhelmed by locally derived, high-concentration hillslope sediment which was not well mixed.
+Samples with the largest Be concentration variability also seem to focus around 10-15 ka (Fig. 4), which may represent a period of post-glacial conditions where a combination of low Be concentration material (generated by glacial erosion) and high Be concentration sediment (due to lower precipitation rates and therefore slower erosion of non-glaciated landscapes) generated during the Last Glacial Maximum may have been mobilised as the ISM intensified during the early Holocene.

-15 5.2 Impact of landslides on CRN-Be variability
+5.2 Impact of landslides on Be variability

-A range of processes are likely to drive temporal variability in $CRN{10}^{10}Be$ concentrations in sand sampled close to the outlet of large Himalayan catchments.
-The most obvious process is stochastic inputs generated by mass wasting of hillslopes, which generate large quantities of sediment with relatively low $CRN{10}^{10}Be$ concentrations.
-Frequency-histograms presented in Figure 5 suggest that such stochastic processes may form part of the natural background variability, as low concentration values

-- 20 tend not to skew the distributions.
+A range of processes are likely to drive temporal variability in Be concentrations in sand sampled close to the outlet of large Himalayan catchments.
+The most obvious process is stochastic inputs generated by mass wasting of hillslopes, which generates large quantities of sediment with relatively low Be concentrations.
+Frequency histograms presented in Fig. 5 suggest that such stochastic processes may form part of the natural background variability, as low-concentration values tend not to skew the distributions.
 More samples would be needed to draw a clearer picture on this.
-Below, we examine how different erosional processes may drive the types of temporal variability in CRN\10Be concentrations measured close to the Ganga outlet.
-This is approached using a numerical analysis of catchment-averaged CRN\10Be concentrations derived under varying background erosion rates, landslide depth, surface CRN\10Be production rates and degrees of event buffering (i.e. varying proportions of 'event' sediments are mixed into the fluvial network).
-Given the complexity of this type of landscape - 25 (e.g. multiple geomorphic process domains, climatic variability), we do not attempt to mimic these processes and reproduce measured concentrations or erosion rates (e.g. Niemi et al., 2005).
-Neither do we use this analysis to determine the relative contributions required from stochastic processes (e.g. area and depth of landsliding) to produce our observed concentrations.
-Instead, this numerical analysis is used to explore the sensitivity of outlet CRN-Be concentrations to a range of parameters and scenarios that may drive variability.
-The analysis considers the impact of a single sediment generating event, as opposed - 30 to the evolution of catchment-averaged concentrations which occur in response to a distribution of landslides occuring over timescales of hundreds to thousands of years across a landscape (e.g. Niemi et al., 2005; Yanites et al., 2009).
+Below, we examine how different erosional processes may drive the types of temporal variability in Be concentrations measured close to the Ganga outlet.
+This is approached using a numerical analysis of catchment-averaged Be concentrations derived under varying background erosion rates, landslide depth, surface Be production rates and degrees of event buffering (i.e. varying proportions of "event" sediments are mixed into the fluvial network).
+Given the complexity of this type of landscape (e.g. multiple geomorphic process domains, climatic variability), we do not attempt to mimic these processes and reproduce measured concentrations or erosion rates (e.g. Niemi et al., 2005), nor do we use this analysis to determine the relative contributions required from stochastic processes (e.g. area and depth of landsliding) to produce our observed concentrations.
+Instead, this numerical analysis is used to explore the sensitivity of outlet Be concentrations to a range of parameters and scenarios that may drive variability.
+The analysis considers the impact of a single sediment-generating event, as opposed to the evolution of catchment-averaged concentrations which occur in response to a distribution of landslides occurring over timescales of hundreds to thousands of years across a landscape (e.g. Niemi et al., 2005; Yanites et al., 2009).